Blog Discussion Thread: Economic Theories of the Great Depression

 Austrian Theory

 “Austrian economists argue that the Great Depression was the inevitable outcome of the monetary policies of the Federal Reserve during the 1920s.
-The central bank’s policy was an “easy credit policy” which led to an unsustainable credit-driven boom.
-The inflation of the money supply during this period led to an unsustainable boom in both asset prices (stocks and bonds) and capital goods.
-By the time the Federal Reserve belatedly tightened monetary policy in 1928, it was too late to avoid a significant economic contraction.
+The central bank’s policy was an “easy credit policy,” which led to an unsustainable credit-driven boom.
+The money supply inflation during this period led to an unsustainable boom in asset prices (stocks and bonds) and capital goods.
+When the Federal Reserve belatedly tightened monetary policy in 1928, it was too late to avoid a significant economic contraction.
 Austrians argue that government intervention after the crash of 1929 delayed the market’s adjustment and made the road to complete recovery more difficult.”

 When looking at the various economic theories of the Great Depression, let’s begin with the Monetarist.

-Monetarist Theory blames banks and the Federal Reserve for not taking measures to protect the economy during the great depression.
+The Monetarist Theory blames banks and the Federal Reserve for not taking measures to protect the economy during the Great Depression.

 The Keynesian theory states “that the government’s top priority is to keep employment as high as possible during recessionary by running deficits.”

-The Austrian theory argues “that the great depression was inevitable outcome of the monetary policies of Federal Reserve during the 1920s.”
+The Austrian theory argues that the Great Depression was “the inevitable outcome of the Federal Reserve’s monetary policies during the 1920s.”

-Lastly, the Common Theory explains “that the great depression is that governments are to be held responsible for changes in the fiscal policy during all economic climate.”
+Lastly, the Common Theory explains that “the great depression is that governments are to be held responsible for changes in fiscal policy during any economic climate.”

 All these theories technically have in common is that they all blame the government and the banks.
 However, what they all do not have in common is how the government should have protected the US economy.
-To give an example, let us look at the Monetarist theory versus the Keynesian theory.
-The Monetarist suggested that the Feds took too long in lowering interest rates or injection liquidity back into the banking system.
+For example, let us look at the Monetarist and Keynesian theories.
+The Monetarist suggested that the Feds took too long to lower interest rates or inject liquidity into the banking system.
 Keynesian’s argument is somewhat similar but the exact opposite.
 They argue that the government should inject more money into the system by investing heavily in the public sector.

 It was only after WW2 that the US economy finally took off and ended the depression.
 From 1929 to 1945, the US economy pumped money into the public sector.
 From 1929 to 1941, much of America was still unemployed.
-From 1941-1945 the US was fully employed in the public sector due to WW2.
+From 1941 to 1945, the US was fully employed in the public sector due to WW2.
 Once the war ended, the public sector went bust, and the private market flourished, thus ending the depression.
-From 1929-45 the US economy was depressed due to government interference.
+From 1929 to 1945, the US economy was depressed due to government interference.

 Nevertheless, one of many issues all schools of thought point out is that the government is the cause of the crisis.
-Therefore, why place faith in an institution to pull us out of such a crisis.
-As stated before in a previous blog/video, democracy works best in the marketplace.
+Therefore, why place faith in an institution to pull us out of such a crisis?
+A previous blog/video stated that democracy works best in the marketplace.

 As Frederic Bastiat once stated, “Government is the great fiction, through which everybody endeavors to live at the expense of everybody else.”